Torino: Italy’s Best Kept Secret

 Towering over the city is an elaborate 167-meter-high (550 feet) dome and spire.
 Torino’s most iconic landmark, the Mole Antonelliana is visible for miles in any direction.
 The structure was originally intended to be a synagogue, but construction costs drastically exceeded the budget and work was halted in 1869.
 At this point, the city of Torino stepped in and took over the project, using it as a museum for national archives.

-In 2000, the Museo Nazionale del Cinema (National Museum of Cinema) was established in the building, one of the most extensive collections of its kind in the world.
+In 2000, the Museo Nazionale del Cinema was established in the building, one of the most extensive collections of its kind in the world.
 Five stories, consisting of 35,000 feet display over 300,000 movie posters, 12,000 movie reels and hundreds of pieces of scenery, costumes, scripts, production equipment, etc. Notable items include masks from Star Wars, the Godfather screenplay, Marilyn Monroe’s photos, Federico Fellini’s hat and famous red scarf.

 Thousands of films are maintained in the archives; many are shown throughout the year at regularly scheduled museum showings.
 The Museum also sponsors three film festivals, including the Torino Film Festival, which is held annually in November.